sam57719/PygGUI/README.md

 PygGUI is a simple Pygame GUI module.

 ## Current Features
-- UI Manager - Can be used with an existing pygame gameloop or can itself be the main gameloop.
+- UI Manager - Can be used with an existing pygame gameloop or can itself be the main gameloop
+- Theming - Basic CSS Style Themeing with Hirearchy
 - Label - Simple text label

 ## Example code